-A: This decision was made to uphold the commitment to delivering a fair and secure examination process for all candidates across various time zones in Australia and Aotearoa New Zealand.
+A: This decision upholds the commitment to delivering a fair and secure examination process for all candidates across various time zones in Australia and Aotearoa New Zealand.

 Q: How do the staggered start times for the examination affect me?

 A: Start times will vary depending on where you have registered to sit your examination.
 The table below outlines the different start times in the relevant locations: